Compare ETS

 Size & Phases

-The cap under the China national ETS is the sum of the bottom-up total allowance allocation to all individual covered entities.
-The cap changes according to the actual production levels.
+The cap is the sum of the bottom-up total allowance allocation to all individual covered entities.
+It is adjusted according to the actual production levels.

-Power sector (including combined heat and power, as well as captive power plants of other sectors).
-Compliance obligations are currently limited (see 'Enforcement’ section).
+Power (including combined heat and power, as well as captive power plants of other sectors), steel, cement, and aluminium smelter.

-The scope is expected to be gradually expanded to cover seven other sectors: petrochemicals, chemicals, building materials, steel, nonferrous metals, paper, and domestic aviation.
+The scope is expected to be gradually expanded to cover other sectors: petrochemicals, chemicals, flat glass, copper smelter, paper, and aviation.
 Entities in these sectors have MRV obligation since 2015.
-There is no specific timeline for this expansion.

 INCLUSION THRESHOLDS: